Bill Text: CA AB2076 | 2023-2024 | Regular Session | Amended

 Existing law requires the Pooled Money Investment Board to determine whether moneys on deposit in the State Treasury, exclusive of the General Fund and other specified funds, is not necessary for immediate use and, if so, to determine the amount which is then designated as surplus moneys.
 Existing law creates the Surplus Money Investment Fund and requires the Controller to transfer surplus moneys to it, provided that moneys from a special fund are not to be transferred if that will interfere with carrying out the purposes that the special fund supports.
 Existing law requires that moneys in the Surplus Money Investment Fund be invested by the Treasurer as part of the Pooled Money Investment Account.
 Under existing law, moneys in the Surplus Money Investment Fund are continuously appropriated.

-This bill would require the Controller to transfer $200,000,000 to the California Student Housing Revolving Loan Fund from the Surplus Money Investment Fund and other funds in the Pooled Money Investment Account that accrue interest to the General Fund as a cash loan, for purposes of funding, commencing with the 2024–25 fiscal year, the program supported by the California Student Housing Revolving Loan Fund.
-The bill would require the loan principal and interest to be fully repaid on or before June 30, 2029, as described.
+This bill would require require, upon appropriation by the Legislature, as described, the Controller to transfer $200,000,000 in the 2024–25 fiscal year to the California Student Housing Revolving Loan Fund from the Surplus Money Investment Fund and other funds in the Pooled Money Investment Account that accrue interest to the General Fund as a cash loan, for purposes of funding, commencing with the 2024–25 fiscal year, funding the program supported by the California Student Housing Revolving Loan Fund.
+The bill would require the loan principal and interest to be fully repaid on or before June 30, 2029, 2035, as described.
 By providing that moneys in a continuously appropriated fund may be used for a new purpose, and by depositing new moneys into a continuously appropriated fund, the bill would make an appropriation.
+The bill would require that loans made to applicants under the loan act from moneys made available pursuant to the cash loan be repaid at a 3% interest rate.

-Vote: MAJORITY2/3 Appropriation: NOYES Fiscal Committee: NOYES Local Program: NO
+Vote: TWO_THIRDSMAJORITY Appropriation: YESNO Fiscal Committee: YES Local Program: NO

 The people of the State of California do enact as follows: